realworldocaml/book/book/lists-and-patterns/README.md

 - : 'a list -> f:('a -> 'a -> 'a) -> 'a option = <fun>
 ```

+\noindent
-`reduce` returns an optional result, returning `None` when the input list is
+`reduce` returns an optional result, returning `None` when the input
-empty.
+list is empty.

 Now we can see `reduce` in action: